bradwestfall/mysql-chassis/README.md

 });
 ```

-Note that the filename can writen with or without the `.sql` extension.
+Note that the filename can written with or without the `.sql` extension.
 The file will be found in the `sqlPath` as set during initialization.
 Using files to store SQL will allow developers to write multiline SQL as follows:

 user.sql:
 ```sql